PRAISE FOR LICHEN SONGS

 His advocacy was enhanced by studying at Columbia Law School and by embracing the life of an attorney in Portland, where he became deeply involved in intellectual life and an icon of cultural life.
 He never abandoned the question of justice for American Indians, and he continued his involvement in Nez Perce history and friendship with the non-treaty bands.

-As noted, there is considerable controversy concerning the historicity of the Chief Joseph surrender speech.
-Wood, who was present at the time of the surrender, maintained for most of his days a telling that ultimately proved most likely a manipulated version that served his literary purposes.
+As noted, there is considerable controversy concerning the historicity of the Chief Joseph speech at Bear Paw.
+Wood, who was present at the time, maintained for most of his days a telling that ultimately proved most likely a manipulated version that served his literary purposes.
 For most of his life, Wood insisted that, as he handed over his rifle, Joseph spoke the words that Wood often quoted.
 Wood said those words came through Arthur "Ad" Chapman and Captain John, interpreters.
-Venn, however, discovered a note from Wood to historian Lucullus McWhorter in 1936, which revealed that the "Speech" was a "literary item," and not verbatim record (p.
+Venn, however, discovered a note from Wood to historian Lucullus McWhorter in 1936, which revealed that the "speech" was a "literary item," and not a verbatim record (p.
 76).
 This does not prove that Joseph was not a great orator or that he did not say words to the effect that he is often credited.
-He may have said something close to the famous speech in council with his fellow tribesmen just before the actual surrender (Captain John was there, too.)
+He may have said something close to the famous speech in council with his fellow tribesmen just before the actual cease-fire (Captain John was there, too.)
 But Wood's note to McWhorter does cast further doubt on the classical oration to Howard and Miles that was often promoted by Wood.

 —Lewis & Clark State College, Lewiston, Idaho